Difference Between Gross Salary vs Net Salary

 Below is the top 6 difference between Gross Salary vs Net Salary

 Key Differences between Gross Salary vs Net Salary

-- The annual compensation which is decided initially without any deduction is known as gross salary and the amount remains after reducing taxes and benefits is known as net salary.
+- The annual compensation which is decided initially without any deduction is known as gross salary, and the amount that remains after reducing taxes and benefits is known as net salary.

 - Gross Salary is always higher than the Net salary.

 - The best thing to perceive between gross salary vs net salary, net salary is always dependent upon the gross salary.